Darren Davidson

 Darren Davidson is a British and Australian journalist.
 He is the managing editor and commercial director of The Australian newspaper.

 Davidson was born in the United Kingdom.
 He holds a BA Hons in History.
 After university, Davidson undertook a journalist apprenticeship with the National Council for the Training of Journalists.

 He began his career in London, writing for local newspapers, business-to-business magazines and national newspapers, including The Daily Telegraph.

 Davidson became media editor of The Australian in November 2015 after joining The Australian in 2011.

 Davidson was the editor-in-chief of Storyful, a news and video company owned and operated by News Corp.
 Based at News Corp's New York headquarters, Davidson led editorial and commercial activities between 2018 and 2023.

+In 2017, The Australian exposed how Facebook targeted emotionally vulnerable teenagers.
+In an interview with The Front, Davidson recounts how he uncovered the story, what the investigation revealed, Facebook’s extraordinary efforts to suppress it, and why its impact continues to reverberate years later.